c4ss1uslab/digitalgarden/src/site/notes/core essays/💭 foundational concepts for developing regenerative information ecologies & empowering knowledge commons.md

 - **healing and transforming our information ecology**
 - **enabling a vocational economy**

-i’ll focus on the information ecology part on this article. the next one will be on the vocational economy, breaking down the 4 best approaches i’ve found so far  —  SEEDS, L1F3.STREAM, [metacurrency](http://metacurrency.org/) and [metagame](http://metagame.wtf).
+i’ll focus on the information ecology part on this article. the next one will be on the vocational economy, breaking down the 4 best approaches i’ve found so far  —  [[tbprocessed/base notes/ventures - general/SEEDS (ecosystem)\|SEEDS]], L1F3.STREAM, [metacurrency](http://metacurrency.org/) and [[initiatives, orgs & communities/metagame.wtf\|metagame.wtf]].

 as you might have guessed so far, i’ll strive for understandability in this article, so my definitions will be mostly loose and free from academic jargon.